 This article provides an overiew of the basic boat systems and the design principles for MV Destiny.
 The over-riding theme has been to build a boat with systems which can handle any country or area of the world, and keep us in a comfortable living environment.

 Our yacht is based on the Selene 60 Classic Trawler yacht.
 The Selene range is built by Jet Tern Marine Co.
 Ltd in Zhuhai, China.
-The yachts are designed by their CEO and in-house naval designer, Howard Chen.
+The original Classic yachts were designed by their CEO and in-house naval designer, Howard Chen, with the more recent Ocean Explorer models designed by Dutch Naval Architect, Guido de Groot.

 Selene were originally based in Taiwan (where Howard comes from) with a manufacturing plant in Dongguan, China.
 When the yard in Zhuhai was added, the larger yachts were built there and then in 2017 operations were all consolidated to the one shipyard.

 Jet Tern build the Selene Classic range of trawlers, as well as the new models of the Selene Explorer range (from the 60 model upwards).
-The Explorer range is a more modern styling, designed by the Dutch architect, Guido de Groot.
-Jet Tern also build the Artemis brand of sports cruisers and are developing other yacht brands, such as a multi-hull.
+The Explorer range has more modern styling, designed by the Dutch architect, Guido de Groot but is based on the same hull and mould.
+Jet Tern also build the “Artemis” brand of sports cruisers and are developing other yacht brands, such as a multi-hull.
+The range is constantly changing to take account of customer demands and the shipyard offers flexibility in the design, no matter which model you choose.
+Selene gives you the opportunity to build a custom yacht, but based on a tried and tested hull and basic configuration.
+Unlike most of their competitors, the range numbering is conservative – our 60 model yacht is actually almost 65ft LOA.

 Classic Ocean Trawler

 The 60 model is unique – it has its own mould (they have several moulds for this model, in fact).
 It isn’t used to “stretch” for a larger yacht and it’s the only standard layout with the commissary feature.
-The Selene range starts from 36/38 ft and mainly goes up to 72 ft, although there have been “one off” yachts built in larger sizes.
+The Selene range starts from 36/38 ft and the standard range goes up to 78 ft, although there have been “one off” yachts built in larger sizes.
 Our 60 therefore sits in the higher middle end of the range.

-At 65ft, a couple can easily handle her without crew – if you are equipped with good basic boat systems.
+At 65ft, a couple can easily handle her without crew – if you are equipped with good basic boat systems and the right tools.
 However, there is the option to add a crew cabin in the aft area if you wish.
 She is “just about” big enough to accommodate all of the equipment we wanted for long term cruising but it is a bit of a squeeze.
-Certainly, if budget had allowed, another size or tow up with the hull would not have been amiss!
+Certainly, if budget had allowed, another size or two up with the hull would not have been amiss!
 If we could have afforded the price, we would have made exactly the same layout as we have, but spread it out into a 62 or 66 hull.

-We chose a get-home drive on PTO from our main generator.
-With hindsight, we are not yet convinced this was the right choice as the achieved speeds under PTO have not been encouraging in sea trial.
+We chose a get-home drive on PTO from our main generator as our backup propulsion.
+Once again, we are not yet convinced this was the right choice as the achieved speeds under PTO have not been encouraging in sea trial.
 However, we did weigh up all the options – which include twin engines and a single plus wing engine.
 There are pros and cons of each.

 Stabilisation and Thrusters

-We have upgraded the standard size fins for the 60 model by one size to 9ft fins.
-We have chosen the ABT-Trac hydraulic system, which also offers us zero speed stablisation, running from the main generator.
+We have upgraded the standard size fins for the 60 model by one size – we now have 9ft fins.
+We have chosen the ABT-Trac hydraulic system, which also offers us zero speed stabilisation, running from the main generator.
 As we have the hydraulic system, we have also opted for hydraulic thrusters bow and stern, and for hydraulic windlass and capstans.

 These decisions all link together – the PTO get-home drive means we need the upgraded generator – therefore the hydraulic solution for thrusters was an easier decision.
 The large generator also drove the decisions on the electrical systems – as the generator needs to be sufficiently loaded when run to avoid glazing damage.
 So many decisions about the basic boat systems are driven by other decisions.

-Since we intend to cruise around the world, our power system has been designed to handle 50hz or 60hz mains electrical supply, as well as 110V or 220V.
+Since we intend to cruise around the world, our power system has been designed to handle 50hz or 60hz mains electrical supply, as well as 110V or 220V – or indeed any frequency or voltage.
 It also needs to cope with widely varying standards of shore supply at marina – from primitive places where supply is perhaps only 8A, to luxury marinas where will be able to draw the maximum 63A.
 We wanted to design our system to be able to take advantage of all “free” or “included” supply – such as making maximum use of a supply included in a berthing fee.
 We also included solar power in that requirement.
-However, we also wanted to be able to boost from our own systems to never be short of power.
+One over-riding factor is that we never want to be short of power.

 Again driven from our plans to cruise around the world, we needed to be able to control the interior climate for the tropical heat as well as the arctic cold.
 We therefore have integrated air conditioning and heating systems, with chilled water cooling for lower power usage efficiency, a diesel central heating boiler running warm air heating and underfloor heating.
 Air conditioning capacity (BTU) was boosted significantly to handle the tropical climates.